vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 That's it, we have initialized Vulkan.
 We can now start calling Vulkan commands.

 If you run the project right now, it will crash if you dont have a gpu with the required features or vulkan drivers that dont support them.
 If that happens, make sure your drivers are updated.
 If its just something your GPU doesnt support, go with the older version of vkguide as you wont be able to follow this tutorial.

-But before we start executing commands, there is one last thing to do.

 ## Setting up the swapchain